tpfbill/nonprofit-fund-accounting/INSTALLATION_GUIDE_VirtualBox_Ubuntu24.md

 ---

 **Enjoy your fully-functional Nonprofit Fund Accounting System v8.8 on Ubuntu 24.04!**

+*Updated for v8.9 – now with integrated NACHA Vendor Payments!*
 For additional documentation refer to the in-app **Documentation** tab or the GitHub wiki.